 What Is the Difference Between Air Brake Tubing and Nylon Tubing?

-Nylon tubing is widely used in pneumatic and fluid systems, but the requirements for tubing vary depending on the system.
-In general industrial pneumatic systems, nylon tubing is commonly used for fixed or semi-fixed routing.
-In commercial vehicle air brake systems, however, nylon tubing used for air brake applications serves a specific system function and must comply with relevant regulations in different markets.
+Nylon tubing is widely used in pneumatic and fluid systems, but the requirements for tubing vary depending on the application.
+In industrial pneumatic systems, nylon tubing is commonly used for fixed or semi-fixed routing.
+In commercial vehicle air brake applications, however, nylon tubing used for air brake applications is a dedicated type of tubing and must comply with relevant regulations and standards.

 What Is Nylon Tubing?